lostromos/lostromos/README.md

 *Eliminate maintenance of application operational knowledge for deployments*

-WP Engine uses Lostrómos in conjunction with another tool to customize VM deployments into GCE.
-Each VM instance offloads some of its workload to a separate Kubernetes application.
-As we create new VMs in GCE, this other tool monitors the Google API for these changes and creates a CR as they happen.
+WP Engine previously used Lostrómos in conjunction with another tool to customize VM deployments into GCE.
+Each VM instance offloaded some of its workload to a separate Kubernetes application.
+As new VMs were created in GCE, this other tool monitored the Google API for these changes and created a CR as they happened.
-Lostrómos watches for changes to this CR endpoint and creates a Helm release by combining information from the new CR and a predefined template.
-This allows us to deconstruct some of the work for our deployment into GCE and reduce maintenance work around sharing the data between applications.
+Lostrómos watched for changes to this CR endpoint and created a Helm release by combining information from the new CR and a predefined template.
+This allowed WP Engine to deconstruct some of the work for deployment into GCE and reduce maintenance work around sharing the data between applications.